 Merry and Foster left the reception after staying only five minutes because Jefferson "appeared wholly taken up with his natives."7Margaret Bayard Smith, a prominent member of the Washington social scene and wife of the founder of the National Intelligencer, Samuel Harrison Smith, responded to Foster's account.

-On one occasion described by Sir A. Foster in"Notices of the U.S." his he seems to think the President failed in paying due respect to the gentlemen of the diplomatic corps....
+On one occasion described by Sir A. Foster in his "Notices of the U.S." he seems to think the President failed in paying due respect to the gentlemen of the diplomatic corps....
 It really may have been so, and not only the President but the whole assembled company may have participated in this neglect, so lively was the interest and the curiosity excited by the appearance of the Osage-Chiefs and their attendant squaws.
 8

 Jefferson officially addressed the delegation on January 4, as "My friends and children, Chiefs of the Osages, Missouris, Kanzas, Ottos, Panis, Ayowas, and Sioux.
 I take you by the hand of friendship and give you a hearty welcome to the seat of the govmt. of the U.S."9 In his speech, Jefferson also invited the Native Americans to visit other cities, such as Baltimore, Philadelphia, and New York, and offered to provide carriages for their journey.10 Later in January, about a dozen Native Americans traveled to Philadelphia.
 There they visited Charles Willson Peale's Museum, and sometime before February 8, eleven had their silhouettes taken by Peale's physiognotrace.11